Now for something a bit different.

 Not many people know this about me, but I used to work as a cigar salesman.

-Well, I was actually more of an 'exporter.'
-It was my job to find a way to ship Cuban cigars to the United States from Canada without them getting seized by customs.
+...well, I was actually more of an 'exporter.'
+It was my job to find a way to ship Cuban cigars to the United States from Canada without them getting seized by customs (back when Cuban cigars weren't legal in the USA).

 I must say, I was very good at it.
 One year and thousands of shipments.
 Nothing ever got caught.